Gabriel Perrone: Personal life

-Perrone is married with one of the daughters of famous Argentine coach Carlos Griguol.
+Perrone is married to one of the daughters of famous Argentine coach Carlos Griguol.
 He acted as a mentor for Perrone's coaching career and has even visited Perrone during some of his spells as coach in many of his teams.

-In January 2008 he had to be taken to a hospital for severe chest pains caused by stress.
+In January 2008, he had to be taken to a hospital for severe chest pains caused by stress.
 He stayed in the hospital in Cuenca for a couple of days after a cardiac problem was ruled out.